Marajoara culture

-The Marajoara or Marajó culture was an ancient pre-Columbian era civilization that flourished on Marajó island at the mouth of the Amazon River in northern Brazil.
+The Marajoara or Marajó culture was an ancient pre-Cabraline era culture that flourished on Marajó island at the mouth of the Amazon River in northern Brazil.
 In a survey, Charles C. Mann suggests the culture appeared to flourish between 800 AD and 1400 AD, based on archeological studies.
 Researchers have documented that there was human activity at these sites as early as 1000 BC.
 The culture seems to have persisted into the colonial era.

 Background

 Archeologists have found sophisticated pottery in their excavations on the island.
 These pieces are large, and elaborately painted and incised with representations of plants and animals.
 These provided the first evidence that a complex society had existed on Marajó.
 Evidence of mound building further suggests that well-populated, complex and sophisticated settlements developed on this island, as only such settlements were believed capable of such extended projects as major earthworks.

 The extent, level of complexity, and resource interactions of the Marajoara culture have been disputed.
 Working in the 1950s in some of her earliest research, American Betty Meggers suggested that the society migrated from the Andes and settled on the island.

 In the 1980s, another American archeologist, Anna Curtenius Roosevelt, led excavations and geophysical surveys of the mound Teso dos Bichos.
 She concluded that the society that constructed the mounds originated on the island itself.

-The pre-Columbian culture of Marajó may have developed social stratification and supported a population as large as 100,000 people.
+The pre-Cabraline culture of Marajó may have developed social stratification and supported a population as large as 100,000 people.
 The Native Americans of the Amazon rain forest may have used their method of developing and working in terra preta to make the land suitable for the large-scale agriculture needed to support large populations and complex social formations such as chiefdoms.

 Origin of the mounds

+Conclusive proof of this ancient human presence in the Amazon is the Pedra Pintada cave, located near the city of Monte Alegre, in Pará (Brazil), which was studied by the American archaeologist Anna Roosvelt.

+In the cave area you can admire several cave paintings that represent anthropomorphic and zoomorphic figures, as well as representations of the sun, which was worshiped as a god.

 Rossetti et al. proposed that the archaeological settlements associated with isolated or compound mounds were "systematically developed on top of extensive elevated surfaces formed due to natural sedimentary processes".

 Thus, the large Marajoara mounds or tesos are not entirely manmade.
 Rather, the inhabitants took advantage of the natural, preexisting elevated surfaces and added on top of those to build their earthworks.
 This interpretation suggests less cumulative labor investment in the construction of the mounds.

 "Several mounds on Marajo Island and several in Bolivia have yielded radiocarbon dates as early as 1000 to 300 BC in early levels, suggesting that the first mounds of the tradition were built in the Formative, the period when horticulture appears to become widespread for the first time."

 The earliest phase of human activity and moundbuilding on Marajo Island is known as the 'Ananatuba phase'.
 The Castanheira site of that phase is an artificial mound.